anirbanghoshsbi/Project_01/Notes.md

  Motion interpolation is a common, optional feature of various modern display devices such as HDTVs and video players, aimed at _increasing perceived framerate or alleviating display motion blur, a common problem on LCD flat-panel displays._

-(Adv Machine Learning Coursera : image analysis):- Uses of optical flow is in video analysis.
+(Source : Adv Machine Learning Coursera : image analysis):-

+Uses of optical flow is in video analysis.
 Optical flow is : apparent flow of _pixels_ between the frames.